ml4ai/tomcat/exe/cpp_agent_template/README.md

   --mqtt.port arg (=1883)               MQTT broker port
 ```

-Additional settings are made in the configuration file:
+Additional settings are made in a JSON configuration file:

 ```
 {